vaibhavbhajanka/Adrishta-Hackathon-Template/README.md

 * Technologies/versions - Flutter, VS Code, GitHub

-* To Run - Use Android Studio, VS Code
+* To Run - Use Android Studio, VS Code.
   Use version control in Android Studio to import the project from GitHub

 ### Team Members